 Professional Model and Talent Management 1980- 1984

-In 1980-1984 I Moved to Santa Rosa California, just outside San Francisco Ca. That is where I met Tim Murphy, who was looking someone to share a very large space with.
+In 1980-1984 I Moved to San Jose California, just outside San Francisco Ca. That is where I met Tim Murphy, who was looking someone to share a very large space with.
 Tim and I met and discovered that with my skills as a motivator, business partner/ promoter we would be a great team.
 Tim had worked for a modeling agency in Las Angeles, Ca. as their fashion photographer, Tim had an interesting concept but Tim, was a burly, bearded man, a fabulous fashion photographer but not the outward image you think of when you think of a talent scout and definitely not a business guy.
-Together, we rapidly built one to the bay areas most profitable agencies, representing hundreds fashion models, commercial models, store models and children.
-But not without the assistance of
+Together, we rapidly built one to the bay area’s most profitable agencies, representing hundreds fashion models, commercial models, store models and children.

 The next chapter,

 1984-1999 Travelers Motel and Shady Acres Mobile Home Park, Topeka Ks,